 Having a small amount of ‘fun’ money set aside leaves room in your budget for spontaneity and enjoyment.
 Whether you want to take a small day trip or splurge on a new outfit, fun money can help you keep motivated to stick to the budgeting plan.

 Every budget will look slightly different.
 Although the basic expenses from this example of a budget will still be there, you should make adjustments to reflect your life choices and priorities.
 For example, you might decide to include a life insurance premium into your monthly budget to protect your dependents.
 If you want help creating a budget that works for you, then check out our free budgeting course.

-A budget can help you reach your financial goals.
+A budget can help you improve your spending habits and reach your financial goals.
 Use this example of a budget to help you get started crafting your own budget.
 Here's to creating your own successful budget!